raiyansarker/Dylan-Website/writings/Storytime-Sunday-Twilight-Zone-EP5.md

 ---

 I've dubbed Luton the Twilight Zone.
 I arrived at 10:15 AM and had a 20 hour layover before my 6 AM flight the next morning.
-I booked an AirBnb and could check in when my host got home from work at 5:30.
-With some time to kill I took the bus to the mall and made my way in and out of almost every store striking up conversations with the workers.
-Every single person I talked to was having a bad day.
-And when I looked around everyone did seem sad.
+I booked an AirBnb where could check in when my host got home from work at 5:30.
+With some time to kill, I took the bus to the mall and made my way in and out of almost every store striking up conversations with the workers.
+To my surprise, every single person I talked to was having a bad day.

-After a couple hours in the mall I made my way to a bowling alley to get some frames in.
+After a couple of hours in the mall, I made my way to a bowling alley to get some frames in.
 While I was playing a man came up to me, either on drugs or with a mental disability, very keen to strike up a conversation.
 I was happy to oblige as I didn't have many people to talk to.
 It started getting weird though when he asked for my phone number.
 I told him that my phone didn't work in the UK and that it wouldn't be of any use.
 He asked a few more times and then asked to bowl a frame, which I let him do, then went on his way.

 <img src="https://lh3.googleusercontent.com/lID92hlBYfyDuUdSo_6hYKRAckIf6Ovoly03t_gwPTTqsMY6SO_QVxjWdm_nRGGuswsX1lT6k4n3LwUEFxiOPhnHx4dhzV2gDWDPk3KjPI_SFS5_yoIrs1XZCsIrgIQ1LNuuFFvU0Q=w2400" alt="Outside the Luton Mall" style="width:75%;height:auto;">